Legacy Search UI Framework

 Click Apply.
 After the page reloads, you should see, in the Viewer panel on the right, under Onsite Behavior > Profiles, that you have the Network Architect pattern card.

 You should now see that the team members associated with the Network Architect pattern card are boosted at the top of the page.

 Manually Boost Content

 You can also manually boost content on your page by adding or subtracting boosting values.

-- If you are an Enterprise edition client and want to learn how to use boosting rules, see Adding Boosting or Filtering Expressions.
+If you’re an Enterprise edition client and want to learn how to use boosting rules, see Adding Boosting or Filtering Expressions.

-- If you are not an Enterprise edition client and want to learn how to use boosting rules, see Using Boosting or Filtering Rules on the Search Component Programmatically.
+If you’re not an Enterprise edition client and want to learn how to use boosting rules, see Using Boosting or Filtering Rules on the Search Component Programmatically.